Chemistry and Petroleum Industry Overview

 In a nutshell

-Blending classical mechanical engineering content, with the specialisms connected to oil and gas production engineering, our unique course will equip you with the knowledge and skills to build a career in the petrochemical industry.
+A steady supply of energy is crucial to everyday life.
+Despite the growth of renewable sources, the world is still reliant on petrochemical supplies to support homes and businesses.
+Blending classical mechanical engineering content, with the specialisms connected to oil and gas production engineering, this unique Petroleum and Mechanical Engineering degree course will equip you with the knowledge and skills, so you're ready to build a career in the global petrochemical industry.

-A gateway to professional status, our petroleum and mechanical engineering course is accredited by the Institution of Mechanical Engineers (IMechE), Institution of Gas Engineers and Managers (IGEM), and the Energy Institute (EI).
-This course will provide you with the necessary knowledge and skills required to become a Chartered Engineer.
+Salford is a leading regional UK centre for engineering.
+A gateway to professional status, our petroleum and mechanical engineering course is accredited by the Institution of Mechanical Engineers (IMechE), Institution of Gas Engineers and Managers (IGEM), and the Energy Institute (EI), so you'll be educated to the highest industry standards.

 - Develop professional knowledge, design and analytical skills towards Chartered Engineer status

-- Learn about the social, legal and environmental issues associated with petro-chemical engineering roles
+- Learn about the social, legal and environmental issues associated with petrochemical engineering

-- Understand the complex issues in the process, design and management of the related petro-chemical and mechanical engineering industries
+- Understand the complex issues in the process, design and management of the related petrochemicals and mechanical engineering industries

-- Complete experiments and project work in specialised engineering laboratories
+- Complete experiments and project work in specialised spray and chemical engineering laboratories

-- Be able to take a placement year to increase your skills within industry
+- Choose to take an industry placement year to increase your professional engineering skills

 This is for you if...

-You have a keen interest in mechanical and petroleum engineering and desire a future career in this field
+You're interested in petrochemical engineering and desire a future career in this global industry

 All about the course